Environmental Permits for Manufacturing

 To prepare effectively:

 During an inspection, be open and cooperative.
 Obstructing an authorised officer is a criminal offence.
-If you disagree with a CAR finding, you can challenge it through the Environment Agency's formal process within 42 days of issue.
+If you disagree with a CAR finding, raise your concerns with the issuing officer or team within 14 calendar days of receiving the CAR form.
+If the matter is not resolved, you can request an appeal of the regulatory decision within 28 calendar days of receiving the response.

 Your regulator may require you to complete an improvement programme setting out actions you must take, with deadlines, to bring operations up to standard.
 These are commonly triggered when new BAT conclusions are published for your sector, an inspection identifies shortcomings, or new emission limit values come into force.
 Treat improvement programme deadlines as legally binding - missing them counts as a permit breach.